rancher/rancher-docs/docs/getting-started/installation-and-upgrade/installation-references/helm-chart-options.md

 ```

 ### Configuring Ingress for External TLS when using Traefik

 For K3s installations, you can create a custom `traefik-config.yaml` file at `/var/lib/rancher/k3s/server/manifests` containing this required setting to enable using forwarded headers with external TLS termination.
-Without this required setting applied, the external LB will continuously respond with redirect loops it receives from the ingress controller.
-(This can be created before or after rancher is installed, rke2 server agent will notice this addition and automatically apply it.)
+Without this setting applied, the external load balancer will continuously respond with redirect loops it receives from the ingress controller.
+You can create a custom `traefik-config.yaml` file before or after you install Rancher as the RKE2 server agent will notice this addition and automatically apply it.

 ```yaml
 apiVersion: helm.cattle.io/v1